medizininformatik-initiative/feasibility-test/README.md

 ## run_test_queries:

 Runs benchmark on a NUM node by running an assortement of queries against it.
-Note that one can add additional queries by adding them into the folders inside the *queries* directory
+Note that one can add additional queries by putting them into the folders inside the *queries* directory.
+The script runs each individual query multiple times and calculates the average time.

 ### Arguments: